slint-ui/slint/docs/building.md

 Slint can be cross-compiled to different target architectures and environments.
 For the Rust build we have had a good experience using [`cross`](https://github.com/rust-embedded/cross).
 For convenience we're including a `Cross.toml` configuration file for `cross` in the source tree along with Docker containers that allow targeting a Debian ARMv7 and ARMv8 based Distribution with X11 or Wayland, out of the box.
+If you want to use the default Cross containers or your own, make sure the [dependencies](#Prerequisites) are in the container.

 This includes for example the Raspberry Pi OS.
 Using the following steps you can run the examples on a
 pi: